intuit/wasabi/README.md

 at `http://192.168.99.100:8080/` (by default - see `docker-machine ip wasabi`).
-For development this also means to supply the Java VM arguments `-DnodeHosts=192.168.99.100 -Ddatabase.url.host=192.168.99.100` when running Wasabi to connect to cassandra and MySQL inside the docker network.
+For development this also means to supply the Java VM arguments `-DnodeHosts=192.168.99.100 -Ddatabase.url.host=192.168.99.100` when running Wasabi to connect to Cassandra and MySQL inside the docker network.

 **How to connect the UI to IDE's wasabi-process?**
 You will also need to redirect the UI.
 By default `bin\wasabi.bat resource:ui`